 This is really the purpose of scripture study.
 Certainly we learn from the written or spoken word, but ultimately, the Holy Ghost is our tutor to imprint these things upon us in a way that indelibly writes them upon our hearts.
 We just need to search the scriptures under the power and influence of this member of the Godhead.
 He will lead us in our studies and expand our understanding in new ways.

 I recommend reading or listening to Elder Bednar’s interview and then practice it.
 Look at a conference talk and the invitations given.
-This one by President Nelson (Christ is Risen; Faith in Him with Move Mountains) includes doctrine, invitations, and promises on building faith to move the “mountains of misery” in our lives.
+This one by President Nelson (Christ is Risen; Faith in Him will Move Mountains) includes doctrine, invitations, and promises on building faith to move the “mountains of misery” in our lives.

 If you want to get really good at this process, follow the instructions in this post on finding if/then statements in the scriptures.
 It is excellent training for noticing cause and effect in verses.

 Once you tune in to this, you will notice invitations and promised blessings everywhere, or their opposite of warnings and cursings.
 Doing this exercise across all the verses in the Book of Mormon and Doctrine and Covenants where the word “if” appears, brought a new level of scripture reading to me.
 I still plan to go through the Bible and do it as well, but now all my scripture reading is attuned to this practice which has been a real blessing to me.

 For example, in D&C 52, verses 15-18 contain “if” statements in orange, and “then” statements in pink.
 The “if not/else” statement in verse 18 is in purple.

 This is just the way I mark my scriptures now, but of course you can come up with your own system.
 It helps me draw my attention to the invitation and promise, or cause and effect in the scriptures.
 I highly recommend the practice.